 Currently we are working with 6 schools, and in the 2017/2018 financial year, delivered the following services:

 - 623 males seen and 547 females seen

 - 5935 condoms distributed

 - 11 referrals for long-term contraception

-We are very pleased to be working with The Axholme Academy, John Leggott College, Huntcliff Academy, and Fredrick Gough School for a further year, and delighted to welcome Outwood Academy Brumby and Outwood Academy Foxhills, in supporting their students to make the right choices in relationships and other behaviours which might affect their health and wellbeing into the future.
+We are very pleased to be working with The Axholme Academy, John Leggott College, Huntcliff Academy, Fredrick Gough School, Outwood Academy Brumby and Outwood Academy Foxhills, in supporting their students to make the right choices in relationships and other behaviours which might affect their health and wellbeing into the future.
 The Schools Choices started in 2012 in response to high incidents of teenage pregnancies and sexually transmitted infections.

-It grew out of our highly successful Street work with those young people who did not or could not access other provision to help them to make the right choices about their relationships and sexual health and other behaviours; including substance misuse and anti-social behaviour.
+These Clinics grew from our highly successful Street Talk Outreach project with those young people who did not or could not access other provision to help them to make the right choices about their relationships and sexual health and other behaviours; including substance misuse and anti-social behaviour.
 We are proud that our work has contributed to the acknowledged significant decrease in teenage pregnancies in North Lincolnshire.

-We would also like to thank school staff, Virgin Healthcare and the School nurses for working so proactively with us to help make the support as seamless and effective as possible for young people who are experiencing life difficulties.
+We would also like to thank all of the school staff, Virgin Healthcare and the School nurses for working so proactively with us to help make the support as seamless and effective as possible for young people who are experiencing life difficulties.